psyomn/bcgj10/story/outline.md

           * Some students were prisoners and others were guards.
           * The professor running the experiment put himself in as warden.
           * In retrospect, it's fairly unsurprising how quickly it
-        * Standford Prison Experiment.
+        * Stanford Prison Experiment.
-        * Abu Ghraid.
+        * Abu Ghraib.
         * Good ole Chuck Manson's acolytes scrawling on walls in their victim's blood.
         * Influence goes a long way.
         * It's interesting, but it doesn't quite wash.